Scalable multiphoton generation from cavity-synchronized single-photon sources: Derivation of effective model for cavity synchronization

-where the system Hamiltonian after the displacement transformation $H'(t)$ is given by, \change{ } Notice that the master equation (\ref{master_displaced_noRWA}) for the dynamics of $\delta a$ is the same as the master equation (\ref{MasterEquation}) for the total field $a$, except for the driving term in displaced Hamiltonian (\ref{Ham_displaced_noRWA}), which acts on the qubits rather than on the cavity \change{as indicated in Eq.~(\ref{effDrivingcav}).
-This is the effective cavity-mediated driving on the qubits that allows for the synchronization of many SPSs in our scheme.}
+which is a multi-mode generalization of Eq.~(\ref{alphaSS}).} The master equation associated to the above Langevin equations (\ref{Langevin21})-(\ref{Langevin23}) with the displaced cavity reads \changeByMing{ } where the system Hamiltonian after the displacement transformation $H'(t)$ is given by, \changeByMing{ } Notice that, the displaced master equation (\ref{master_displaced_noRWA}) has the same shape as Eq.~(\ref{MasterEquation}) \changeByMing{except for the inclusion of multi-mode nature and is expressed in terms of the fluctuations $\delta a_m$}.
+The driving term in displaced Hamiltonian (\ref{Ham_displaced_noRWA}) acts on the qubits rather than on the cavity modes and this is the effective cavity-mediated driving on the qubits that allows for the synchronization of many SPSs in our scheme.

-The displaced master equation (\ref{master_displaced_noRWA}) is very efficient to perform numerical simulations of the dynamics in the case of strong cavity driving $|\Omega(t)|\gg \kappa, |\Delta|$ because most of the cavity photons can be taken into account by the classical field $\alpha(t)$, and the fluctuation $\langle\delta a^{\dagger}\delta a\rangle$ is only weakly populated.
-This largely reduces the Hilbert space dimension needed to numerically simulate the dynamics of the driven cavity mode coupled to all qubits. \change{In addition, if we consider the cavity in the weak coupling and bad cavity limit given by Eq.~(\ref{weakcouplingbadcavity}), the dynamics of the system can be further simplified by applying the rotating wave approximation (RWA) to the Hamiltonian in Eq.~(\ref{Ham_displaced_noRWA}).
-On the one hand, since $g_j\ll \omega_c+\omega_q^j$ and the fluctuation is weakly populated, we can approximate the qubit-fluctuation coupling as